Senior First Team Physiotherapist

 Simon has a keen interest in injury prevention and rehabilitation strategies and has published articles in this field as well as presenting internationally.
 He is also currently undertaking his Masters degree in Sport and Exercise Medicine where he is able to combine his interests in clinical practice and applied research.

-Working with Head Physiotherapist Dave Rennie, Simon is responsible for the prevention, assessment, treatment and rehabilitation of first-team players at the Club.
+Simon is responsible for the prevention, assessment, treatment and rehabilitation of first-team players at the Club.

 Dr Ian Patchett